 Conclusion

 Depression is often caused by a combination of factors.
-Genetic predisposition, biological changes, environmental stressors, and psychological patterns all play roles in the onset of depression.
+Genetic predisposition, biological changes, environmental stressors, and psychological patterns all play roles in the onset.
 It’s essential to approach depression holistically, considering all possible influences, and seek appropriate treatment such as therapy, lifestyle changes, when necessary.
-Here at Mind and Body Solutions, we will investigate the causes of depression and draw a treatment plan to heal you from within.
+Here at Mind and Body Solutions, we will investigate the causes of and draw a treatment plan to heal you from within.